Which of the following is the balanced complete ionic equation fo... | Channels for Pearson+

 1

-Identify the spectator ions, which are ions that appear unchanged on both sides of the equation.
-In this case, 2K+(aq) and 2I-(aq) are spectator ions.

-Write the net ionic equation by removing the spectator ions, leaving only the ions that participate in forming the precipitate: Ca^2+(aq) + SO4^2-(aq) → CaSO4(s).
+Write the complete ionic equation by showing the formation of the solid NiS(s) and the remaining ions: NiS(s) + Ca^2+(aq) + 2Cl^-(aq).

 Watch next